 We scour Twitter to highlight a standout travel tweet.

-It seemed everyone had a guess as to where they would go, but yesterday it was confirmed the royal newlyweds are honeymooning on the Seychelles islands (which was one of our top five choices).
+It seemed everyone had a guess as to where they would go, but yesterday it was confirmed the royal newlyweds are honeymooning on the Seychelles islands (.
 Residents of the Indian Ocean archipelago would be wise to prepare for a related tourism boom.
 Meanwhile, Fergie (or Sarah Ferguson, Duchess of York) is still hung up on Will and Kate overlooking her for a wedding invite, according to her recent bit on Oprah.